 - The Pont Julien, crossing the Calavon River near Bonnieux in Provence, was built by the Romans in 3 BC.
 It was used for daily traffic until 2005 when a new bridge was built!

-In addition to his work with European Experiences, Charley has written two books A Chateau in Provence and A Villa in Tuscany, both available on Amazon.
-His third book, A Cottage in the Cotswolds, will be published later this year.
+In addition to his work with European Experiences, Charley has written three books incluing A Villa in Tuscany, set in Chianti.

 Kathy and Charley have been traveling in Europe for over 20 years and love sharing their special places in Europe with other travelers.
 Read more about Kathy and Charley here.